 - Using the #00 liner brush, line the coat and arms in Ivory right along side the Candy Bar Brown.

 - Stipple the cuffs, the brim of the hat, the ball of the hat and the bottom of the coat in Ivory again.
-Using the #4 floater brush and Quaker Grey paint, put a small float above the ball of the hat?floating up?see the pattern.
+Using the #4 floater brush and Quaker Grey paint, put a small float above the ball of the hat (floating up) see the template.
 (Indicated as /////.)

 - Using the #3 round brush and the Ivory paint, pull a second coat of tear drops on the beard.
 Let this dry.